 - Formal, tightly monitored project approval and budgeting processes reduce the risk of poor performance or overspend.

 - To maintain high productivity in difficult and dangerous environments, capital equipment and geological assets should be carefully managed.

 - Compliance is an essential part of good governance and risk management, with the Board holding ultimate responsibility.

 - IT is integral to strategic decision-making, enabling management to access a rich source of data to raise operating efficiency.

 Reputation and ethics

-- Three levels of defense against criminal activity include: prevention, detection and response.
+- Three levels of defence against criminal activity include: prevention, detection and response.